asyncapi/website/pages/blog/jhipster-jdl-to-asyncapi.md

 > See [JDL To AsyncAPI Generator](https://zenwave360.github.io/zenwave-sdk/plugins/jdl-to-asyncapi/) for a complete list of options and [GitHub repository](https://github.com/zenwave360/zenwave-sdk) for install instructions.

-Because JDL can only describe static aspects of your models and doesn't cover dynamic behaviour, ZenWave SDK can only infer CRUD operations from your entities, generating:
+Because JDL can only describe static aspects of your models and doesn't cover dynamic behavior, ZenWave SDK can only infer CRUD operations from your entities, generating:

 - One channel for each entity for both publishing Domain Events and subscribing to Commands/Requests.
 - Messages and payloads for each entity Create/Update/Delete events (AVRO and AsyncAPI schema)